wpeka/gdpr-cookie-consent/README.txt

 11.Consent Log table

 == Change Log ==

+= 4.0.5 =
+* Improvements: Integrated updates to support the saas dashboard experience.

 = 4.0.4 =
 * Security Improvements: We’ve fixed a reported vulnerability to make sure your site stays secure and protected.